kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

         #release mode - O3, NDEBUG - assertions disabled, OpenMP enabled
         make MPIPATH=<mpi_package_dir>/bin/ BUILD=release OPENMP=1 -j 8

+* If you wish to import CSV data and libcsv is installed at a location where the compiler can find the header file and library (for example under /usr), then enable libcsv usage

+        #release mode - O3, NDEBUG - assertions disabled, OpenMP enabled
+        make MPIPATH=<mpi_package_dir>/bin/ BUILD=release USE_LIBCSV=1 OPENMP=1 -j 8

+    If you have downloaded libcsv [from sourceforge](https://sourceforge.net/projects/libcsv/) and compiled it at a custom location, then pass the directory to the make command

+        #release mode - O3, NDEBUG - assertions disabled, OpenMP enabled
+        make MPIPATH=<mpi_package_dir>/bin/ BUILD=release LIBCSV_DIR=<libcsv_directory> OPENMP=1 -j 8

+    The build process assumes that the library file is located in <libcsv_directory>/.libs (the default location in the build process of libcsv).

 If you have downloaded and compiled the dependencies manually, use the following commands: